mozilla-mobile/mozilla-vpn-client/docs/Components/Addons/index.md

 4. Expose the generated build directory through a webservice.
 For example: `python3 -m http.server --directory build-addons/`
 5. Open the dev-menu from the get-help view and set a custom add-on URL: `http://localhost:8000/`
-6. Scroll down and disable the signature-addon feature from the dev-menu, list of features
+6. In the dev menu's list of features, disable the addon-signature feature
 7. Be sure you are doing all of this using a staging environment

 If all has done correctly, you can see the app fetching the manifest.json (and